dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 `HandleDeviceConnectionChanged` must be called with a device and a value of `false` if the `ConnectionEvent.Device` has just been removed from the `IInputBackend.Devices` list.

-All actor methods are called in the order that the state changes happened in the underlying backend.
+All handler methods are called in the order that the state changes happened in the underlying backend.
 For example, a "double click" would be mouse down, mouse up, mouse down, and mouse up again.
-Even if those events happened entirely between two update calls (thus resulting in a net-zero change of state, given the button was released at the last update and is still released at this update), the input backend is expected to queue up the events so they may be delivered to the actor in the order in which they occurred when `Update` is called **where possible**.
+Even if those events happened entirely between two update calls (thus resulting in a net-zero change of state, given the button was released at the last update and is still released at this update), the input backend is expected to queue up the events so they may be delivered to the handler in the order in which they occurred when `Update` is called **where possible**.
 The events being in order is preferred and strongly recommended for backend implementations, and if a backend is able to order events in this way it is required to do so and required to do so consistently.
 If the backend is unable to do so, then the events being in order is not required.

 **INFORMATIVE TEXT:** Some backends, such as OpenXR, may only operate on a state query basis, and obviously we only query the state when `Update` is called.
 This is the reason why it's only a "where possible" requirement, because if we can't actually get the events in the order they happened from the underlying backend (like we can for GLFW, for example) then it's impossible for us to convey this up to the developer.
-However, regardless of backend-specifics, a `State` update must always be paired with an actor method call.
+However, regardless of backend-specifics, a `State` update must always be paired with an handler method call.

-The `IInputHandler` passed into `Update` may implement multiple other actor interfaces (as defined below), and if the actor implements an extra interface (such as `IMouseInputHandler` defined below) that would allow the backend to forward more events to the actor, the backend must do so via type checking.
-That is, if `actor` is an instance of `IMouseInputHandler`, any mouse events are delivered to that actor.
-But if `actor` does not implement `IMouseInputHandler`, no mouse events will be delivered.
+The `IInputHandler` passed into `Update` may implement multiple other handler interfaces (as defined below), and if the actor implements an extra interface (such as `IMouseInputHandler` defined below) that would allow the backend to forward more events to the handler, the backend must do so via type checking.
+That is, if `handler` is an instance of `IMouseInputHandler`, any mouse events are delivered to that actor.
+But if `handler` does not implement `IMouseInputHandler`, no mouse events will be delivered.

 Note that during the `Update` call, a backend must only update the device's state in the order that the events are delivered.
 For example when `IInputBackend.Update` is called:
 1. The backend has a queued "mouse down" event.